F-U-Njoku/HNG5/README.md

 This repository was created for the HNG(Hotels.ng)5 internship.
-It commenced in March 2019.
+It commenced in April 2019.